privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-bidding-and-auction-services.md

   ; specific "products".
 See
   ; https://wicg.github.io/turtledove/#interest-group-ad-components.
   ? components: [* adRenderId],
+  ; Whether the interest group's owner is in cooldown or lockout for forDebuggingOnly.
+  ? inCooldownOrLockout: bool,
   ? browserSignals: {
     ; Number of times the group was joined in the last 30 days.
     ? joinCount: int,